j-easy/easy-props/README.md

 In order to benefit from this feature, your code should run inside a DI container, or at least, the object in which your are trying to inject properties must be managed by a DI container.

 But what if your code does not run inside a DI container?
-This is where Projector comes to play, to allow you to benefit from DI without requiring your code to run inside a container.
+This is where Projector comes to play, to allow you to benefit from DI without requiring your code to run inside a DI container.

 That said, **Projector is a library, not a framework**.
-It is not YADIF (Yet Another DI Framework :smirk: ).
+It is **not** YADIF (Yet Another DI Framework) :smirk:

 ## Quick example